 Science links is a study of broad topics in the fundamental sciences.
-Concepts in energy, physics, earth/space science, chemistry, and climatology are covered by using a variety of methods.
+Concepts in energy, physics, earth/space science, geology, chemistry, and/or climatology may be covered by using a variety of methods.
 The primary method is through inquiry, hands-on investigations where students will develop a sense of the scientific method and what it takes to make sensible predictions based upon deductive reasoning.
 Students are expected to keep a lab book and learn the format to report laboratory findings.
 Calculations will be used to reinforce concepts and make predictions.
-This course will help prepare everyone for future science courses and the state assessment.
+This course will help prepare everyone for future science courses.
 Homework and laboratories will be included in the course.